 “Ok, yeah.
 That does sound kind of bad.”

-Stiles is laughing again, wild little bursts of sound, because everything he thought he’d known is shifting around in his head, and Derek Hale’s standing in front of him in a suit that fits him like it was tailor-made (it probably was, honestly) and apparently he has feelings for Stiles, just like he’d started letting himself think, consider, hope for before everything fell apart.
+Stiles is laughing again, wild little bursts of sound, because everything he thought he’d known is shifting around in his head, and Derek Hale’s standing in front of him in a suit that fits him like it was tailor-made (it probably was, god, this guy) and apparently he has feelings for Stiles, just like Stiles had started letting himself think, consider, hope for before everything fell apart.

 What he says out loud, when the last burst of giggles dies down enough to let out words again is: “It sounds unbelievably bad, Derek.”